-Talk to any serious cyclists and they will tell you the Lake Champlain Region offers some of the best cycling trails anywhere.
-Lake Champlain Bikeways has made it their mission to get the word out to avid cyclists.
-They have identified numerous themed loops and bike trails throughout this valley; over 1,600 miles of them.
-The routes range in length from 10 to 60 miles, and extend between two states and two countries.
+Talk to any serious cyclist and they will tell you the Lake Champlain Region offers some of the best cycling anywhere.
+Lake Champlain Bikeways has made it their mission to get the word out to avid cyclists, and they have identified over 1,600 miles of themed loops and bike routes throughout this scenic valley.
+This is a place where winding roads roll past farms and meadows, snake along Lake Champlain, and serve up expansive mountain views as they connect small communities packed with amenities and friendly people.
+These bikeways range in length from 10 to 60 miles and span two states and two countries, so it's easy to pick the journey that's best for you.
+Read on to learn more!

 Lake Champlain Bikeways